sjbennett123/polarlarp/content/current_writeups/the_ritual_of_fire/_index.md

  - Skulls for ritual
  - spellbook/scroll
 Number_of_Cast_Members: All that are suitable for combat
+rumors: >
-rumors: “The Ley Lines of Stonewood have shifted dramatically as of recent.
+  The Ley Lines of Stonewood have shifted dramatically as of recent.
 This, in my experience is the sign before a great ritual.
 To say what is to come is unknown.
 But the feeling on the wind is nothing but Sulfur and Pain.
-Stay Vigilant guard your components well” Your Friend in the darkness ~Kane
+Stay Vigilant guard your components well

+  Your Friend in the darkness ~Kane
 treasure:
  - Gems
  - Evaluate Items
  - Coins
-Magic_Item:
-  -

 scenes:
   -
     oog: Altar Site north of Tavern